maxieds/MertensFunctionManuscriptMathematics-InitialDraft/README.md

 * EC email with insults about Wikipedia (+ attachment)
 * Lacey emails from GT and GMail
 * YouTube video links (x2: Phone call and inappropriate behavior at my oral exam)
+* Lacey Annals paper retraction with counterexample in 'Flatland' ('Start there and work your way up' ...)